AngryBeltMan/Cellulose/src/cursor/README.md

 # Cursor
-Includes all of the features for the spreadsheet cursor.
-Including the vim-like movement and commands.
+Includes the cursor struct itself.
+Contains 4 basic modes, NORMAL, INSERT, COMMAND, and VISUAL.
+To see vim-like movement go to the vim-bindings directory.